ElytraApp/Localisations/README.md

 A languge is marked with a checkmark once it has been fully verified and up-to-date.
 If updates are issued with incompleted or unverified translations, the checkmark is removed.

 ### New Languages
-If you'd like to help add new language/s to the repository, please follow the instructions mentioned below.
-All help with translations and languages are always appreciated.
-If you'd like privately submit translations, please get in touch with me at [support@elytra.app](support@elytra.app).
+If you'd like to help add new language/s to the repository, please get in touch with me at [support@elytra.app](support@elytra.app) and I'll add the base files required for translating the language.

-## Instructions for Adding New Langauges
-1. Create a folder named `{LanguageCode}.lproj`
-2. Copy the files from the `en.lproj` project into this folder.
-3. Edit the two files namely: `Localizable.strings` and `LaunchScreen.strings` with translations in this language.
-4. Optionally edit the `Localizable.stringsdict` file using a Plist editor like [TextMate.app](https://macromates.com) or Xcode.app.
-Instructions for editing this file are available [here](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html) and [here](https://developer.apple.com/documentation/xcode/localizing-strings-that-contain-plurals).
-This file specifically contains translations for plural items.
-5. Commit your changes and open a PR with your changes.

 ## Instructions for Corrections
 **A. Open an issue**